The curriculum for this course is developed in collaboration with your academic faculty and is informed by research in English language teaching.

 You’ll focus closely on the skills you’ll need to succeed as a postgraduate scientist at a UK university, studying with students progressing to science-based degrees.

-You’ll have the opportunity to read and produce scientific texts, listen to introductory academic lectures or take part in practical sessions, exploring different themes over six weeks.
+You’ll have the opportunity to read and produce scientific texts, exploring different themes over six weeks.
 You’ll work on understanding this content and the language used, along with core texts, through a series of language classes and seminars.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.